American Express Blue Business Cash Card Review: Simple Cash Back

 This card has no preset spending limit, which means your purchasing power can change from month to month.
 You can also choose your own billing cycle.

-The annual fee is $0 the first year.
-Thereafter, you'll pay $250 annually for the Plum Card.
+The annual fee is $250 (see Rates & Fees; terms apply) for the Plum Card.

 Chase Ink Business Cash

 The features a generous cash back rewards program.

 You can earn 5% cash back on the first $25,000 in combined purchases at office supply stores and on internet, cable and phone services each year.
 You also earn 2% cash back on the first $25,000 in combined purchases at gas stations and restaurants.

 Once you hit those spending limits, you'll keep earning 1% cash back.
 All other purchases outside the bonus categories also earn unlimited 1% cash back.

 Rewards can be redeemed for travel, cash back, gift cards and more through Chase Ultimate Rewards.
 This card has no annual fee and it's free to add employee cards.